kazuyabr/ninety9cents/README.md

 USE JAVASCRIPT FOR
 ------------------
-Countdown within 24 hours of auctioin ending
+Countdown within 24 hours of auction ending
 Bidding
 Auction just ended

 EXTENSIONS
 ==========

+************* Add the ability of the auction owner to answer questins

+DONE Allow the user to enter prices with or without cents
+* Account for the time zone of the users
+* Implement a scheduler - use Psychic - for auction state changes, emails, auction start times, etc.
 DONE Handle the case where a second user enters the same high bid as the winning bidder DONE Prevent bidding on one's own auctions
-* Advise on an auction whether a bidder is winning or outbid and who holds the auction so far DONE Enable high bidders to increase their bid (without increasing the current bid)
-* Show bidder's high bid on the auction if they are winning
+DONE Advise on an auction whether a bidder is winning or outbid and who holds the auction so far DONE Enable high bidders to increase their bid (without increasing the current bid) DONE Show bidder's high bid on the auction if they are winning
-* Add ability to schedule auction start times
 * Add bidding history
 * Questions and answers about the auction
-* Schedule a listing start time for an auction
-* Show whether or not the reserve has been met
+DONE Show whether or not the reserve has been met

+Research "Modal" - a popup form creator

 * Add Devise authentication (also add confirmable and lockable)
-* Add admin functionality
-* Think of ways of making the site dynamic, e.g. have a popup for bidding instead of a separate page
 * List auctions by category
 * Searching, especially by category
 * Additional pictures and the ability to dynamically view them in a (popup?) window
-* Admin account for user request management
+* Admin account for user management
-* Email notification for such things as when they win/sell an item, when listings are about to close, when they get outbid, etc.
 * Auction watch list
 * Make the app responsive (mobile first)
 * Add a Feedback feature (name it something else - perhaps Reputation)